 While social media continues to dominate our devices and attention, email newsletters have officially made their way back into the spotlight, with studies showing that newsletters are 40 times more effective in acquiring new customers than Facebook and Twitter combined.

-Newsletters are a great way to build your brand, connect with your customers and show your audience what you have to offer.
-But, they’re also a super effective way to further your reach, generate leads, increase user engagement and increase conversions.
+Using newsletters in your marketing strategy is a great way to build your brand, connect with your customers and show your audience what you have to offer.
+But, they’re also a super effective way to further your reach, generate leads, increase user engagement, and increase conversions.

 In fact, according to the Content Marketing Institute, 74% of content marketers say that emails (such as newsletters) are the most successful way of helping their businesses reach their specific conversion goals.
 With 91% of all US consumers still using email daily, newsletters are one of the most efficient ways to put your products in front of your customers.
 Plus, emails are said to prompt three times more purchases than social media posts, with their average order value also being 17% higher.

-You can use newsletters to send out sales, deals or promotions directly, or take a more subtle approach by including brand stories, industry updates or thoughtful questions to initiate insightful conversation and prompt signups or click throughs.
+So, how to use newsletters in marketing?
+You can use them to send out sales, deals or promotions directly, or take a more subtle approach by including brand stories, industry updates, or thoughtful questions to initiate insightful conversation and prompt signups or click-throughs.
 Newsletters can also be a great way to feel out your audience and find out more about your target market.
 As with any other email campaign, there are several main email marketing metrics to keep in mind when tracking the success of your newsletter:

 - Open rate

 - Click-through rate

 - Bounce rate